mzmine/mzmine_documentation/docs/module_docs/id_spectral_library_search/spectral_library_search.md

 can be set in %.

 :warning: If the query or library entry was analyzed without ion mobility (no CCS values), no spectrum will be matched.

+#### **Retention index tolerance**

+This option can be used to exclude library entries that are not sufficiently close in retention index.

+#### **Skip library entries without RIs**

+This option can be used to exclude library entries that do not have a defined retention index for the selected column type.
+Otherwise, those library entries can be used to match any row.

 #### **^13^C deisotoping**